-The cash flow statement, defined as a financial statement that shows a company’s cash inflows and cash outflows over a period of time, is one of the most important financial statements of a company.
+The cash flow statement definition is a financial statement that shows a company’s cash inflows and cash outflows over a period of time.
+The cash flow statement is one of the most important financial statements of a company.
 The balance sheet includes an asset account labeled “cash.”
 The statement of cash flows shows how the company’s operating, investing, and financing activities affected the cash account during the fiscal period.
 In conclusion, use the statement of cash flows to analyze the financial health of a company.

 Cash flow statements divide a company’s activities into three categories, including the following: